 00000000 89 50 4e 47 0d 0a 1a 0a 00 00 00 0d 49 48 44 52 |.PNG........IHDR| 00000010 00 00 04 c9 00 00 01 7e 08 06 00 00 01 ef a0 7d |.......~.......}| 00000020 68 00 00 00 09 70 48 59 73 00 00 2e 23 00 00 2e |h....pHYs...#...| 00000030 23 01 78 a5 3f 76 00 00 00 19 74 45 58 74 53 6f |#.x.?v....tEXtSo| 00000040 66 74 77 61 72 65 00 41 64 6f 62 65 20 49 6d 61 |ftware.Adobe Ima| 00000050 67 65 52 65 61 64 79 71 c9 65 3c 00 00 36 8c 49 |geReadyq.e<..6.I| 00000060 44 41 54 78 da ec 9c 61 6e 83 30 0c 46 47 c4 85 |DATx...an.0.FG..| 00000070 a6 75 47 da a9 76 a4 75 da 91 98 f8 41 95 a6 31 |.uG..v.u....A..1| ...

 Our computer can interpret this in colors and shapes but we can’t.
-So when we change something on this image (one or more bits), we don’t even know what was this change.
-Do you know what I mean?
+So when we change something in this image (one or more bits), we don’t even know what the change was.
+Although we have a specific program, that will interpret these bits for us, like image explorer.
 I don’t say that we never put images to git.
-I say that we can not see what changed (in simple way).
+I say that we can not see what changed easily.

 - Basic commands in git

 - How to replace parent branch in git?